vsafonin/personal-budget/README.md

 # Requirments

-    1. java jre 17
+1. Java jre 17

+2. Mysql server

-# Run in your PC
+# Run on your PC

-For start this app in your pc, you have multiple options:
+For start this app on your pc, you have multiple options:

-1. Run via maven
+## Run via maven

-   - Install jre 17 in your pc.
+   - Install jre 17 on your pc.

-   - install mysql and create database "personal_budget"
+   - install mysql server and create a database "personal_budget"

-   - set MYSQL_USER and MYSQL_PASSWORD in ENV or edit src/main/resources/application.properties
+   - set MYSQL_USER and MYSQL_PASSWORD parameters on ENV or you can edit src/main/resources/application.properties

-   - set email parametrs in ENV (or edit src/main/resources/mail/emailconfig.properties):
+   - set email parametrs on ENV (or you can edit src/main/resources/mail/emailconfig.properties):

       - MAIL_FROM